 What is a Periodontist?

-As the foundation of our practice, we treat several patients with advanced periodontal disease.
-When we are unable to arrest the advance of the disease by non-surgical means, we will recommend referral to one of a small group of periodontists in Edmonton.
-Most often, this involves a referral to the practice of Dr. Jim MacDonald, past-president of the Canadian Academy of Periodontology.
+We treat many patients with advanced periodontal disease.
+If we are unable to help by non-surgical means, we turn to Dr. Jim MacDonald of Edmonton, the past-president of the Canadian Academy of Periodontology.

 What is an Endodontist?